 If you are interested in using pavers for your driveway, and you want to install the most durable material, your first consideration should be cobblestone pavers.
 A cobblestone paver driveway can stand up as well as any other driveway material.
 What's more, they create a unique and "old world" look for your driveway, which can really add charm and value to a nice home.

 Cobblestone pavers are usually composed of pieces of granite, although basalt and other rocks are sometimes referred to as cobblestones when installed.
 Granite is a hard rock.
 It has been used as driveway material for centuries, and many of those driveways have remained in service just as long.

-If you like to look of cobblestone pavers but can't afford a driveway full of them, consider installing a cobblestone apron or border, or a decorative cobblestone inlay in the middle of the driveway.
+If you like the look of cobblestone pavers but can't afford a driveway full of them, consider installing a cobblestone apron or border, or a decorative cobblestone inlay in the middle of the driveway.
 You might also want to consider concrete pavers made to simulate the look of cobblestone.

 How To Maintain Cobblestone Pavers